osikes/EntityToDtoMapper/README.md

 In this example, the resulting dto class, would have it's Id property set to whatever the Test's Id value is.

+Additonal Functionality:

+In many cases, a dto represents some entity, and perhaps some additional relational information,
+Example: You might have a Car entity class, and there might also be a CarModel entity class, where Car might have a foreign key reference to CarModel,

+public class Car {
+  public int Id {get;set;}
+  public int CarModelId {get;set;}
+  public virtual CarModel CarModel {get;set;}
+}

+public class CarModel {
+  public int Id {get;set;}
+  public string CarModelName {get;set;}
+  public virtual ICollection<Car> Cars{get;set;}
+}

+You might then have a CarDto where you don't want to represent the entire object hierchy, but it might be useful to have the CarModelName available.
+You can setup a MapMe attribute to do this!

+public class CarDto{
+  public int Id {get;set;}

+  public int CarModelId {get;set;}

+  MapMe("CarModel","CarModelName") //First paramter being the name of the Entity Class, Second being the name of the Property

+  public string CarModelName {get;set;}
+}